 Reason: Many organizations slow down their operations, focusing on year-end reviews, holidays, and budget planning for the upcoming year.
 Hiring managers and HR departments may be out of the office or less responsive.

-Exception: Some retail, hospitality, and customer service roles may see a surge in hiring due to the holiday season.
+Exception: Some retail, hospitality, and customer service roles may see a surge in onboarding due to the holiday season.

 2. Late Summer

-Reason: People tend to take vacations, and companies might delay hiring decisions until after the summer break.
+Reason: People tend to take vacations, and organizations might delay decisions until after the summer break.
 Budgets might be stretched thin toward the end of the fiscal year.

 Exception: Specializations like tourism, hospitality, or summer-specific roles could have more openings during this time.